 Chai’s Cuisine & Farm – This is as fresh as it can get, and run by a super friendly and down-to-earth couple.
 Khun Chai and Khun Rut grow their own vegetables in the garden behind the restaurant and will freshly pick what they need after you’ve placed your order.
 We love their Prawns with Chilli & Basil (Pad Krapow Goong) and Morning Glory (Pad Pak Bung).
 Well worth the drive south to try their food.
 Ask about their Thai cooking courses too.
 Yum!

 Directions: Located on the ring road about 500m before Wat Khunaram (if you’re driving from Lamai).
-I’ll update later with a Google Map link.
+There is a map on their Facebook page (click here).

 Take a look at our Guide to the beaches in Koh Samui for more information about where we like to hang out on the island.